BLUE HORIZON, BOOK 4

 “Sounds good to me,” Garnet replied.

 As he had feared, Justy became the object of attention for Gina Pollux.
 She set her meal down beside him and spent the evening chattering away merrily while she constantly ran her fingers through the soft fur of his head, ears and his arms.
 The koala didn’t mind physical touch, but her unwavering attention made him nervous.
-His experience around humans was limited, but he knew they usually stuck with their own kind for relationships.
+His experience around humans was limited, but he was aware that they usually stuck with their own kind for relationships.
 Gina’s constant touching made him wonder where her motives lay, and he really wished she would just leave him alone.
 Unfortunately, she was a paying customer and had been invited to stay the night on board the Horizon.
 Besides that, Justy was a nice guy who disliked upsetting others, so he endured the attention as best he could.
 He would keep his cabin door locked during the night, however.

 The front room to the sick bay consisted of nothing more than cabinets and counters, with two roller stools out in the floor.
 There were various instruments mounted to the walls, as well as a number of charts that Doctor Somner had put up concerning his crew stats.
 The male fox sat on one of the stools as he quietly read printed pages from a folder on a counter.